 Good KW research tool provides you with certain types of data or parameters.
 Based on these data we can easily determine whether we are about to use a “good keyword”, or we want to choose a different one, but still related to the initial keyword.
 Let me explain;

-Here is an example of KW Research tool I use (this one is called Jaaxy), so you can get a better conception.
+Here is an example of the KW Research tool I use (this one is called Jaaxy), so you can get a better conception.
 I have used a keyword (phrase) “business online”.

-Looking at the numbers we might feel bit confused at first, but don’t worry about it at this point.
-The screenshot is taken from Keyword Research Tool called Jaaxy, and we will talk about Jaaxy later – down below.
+Looking at the numbers we might feel a bit confused at first, but don’t worry about it at this point.
+The screenshot is taken from the Keyword Research Tool called Jaaxy, and we will talk about Jaaxy later – down below.

 What Makes KW Research Tool a Good KW Research Tool